Adrian Peterson has sideline argument with Sean Payton in quiet Saints debut

 And that’s pretty much it for positive vibes from Peterson’s Saints debut.

 Peterson is a future Hall of Famer and not used to taking a backseat to anyone.
 He probably had visions of carrying the load against his former team and having a big game.
 Instead he was on the bench, and had the chance to yell at Saints coach Sean Payton.
-Payton is not the kind of coach who isn’t going to yell back, so it led to this exchange:
+Payton is not the kind of coach who isn’t going to yell back, and it led to a heated exchange.

 So Peterson’s Saints career is starting off well.